tagtogorg/tagtog-doc/on_premises_README.md

 1. Remove all queued documents for parsing: `find $TAGTOG_HOME/tmp/to_process/ -mindepth 1 -delete  # you might need sudo access`
 2. Remove all queued training jobs: `find $TAGTOG_HOME/tmp/training_jobs/ -mindepth 1 -delete  # your might need sudo access`
 3. the application: `./tagtog_on_premises restart latest $TAGTOG_HOME`

+If you using tagtog's ML, please also take a look at [this troubleshooting](#ml0-tagtog-service-taking-100-of-cpu-or-memory).

 ### Issues in an update